Skip to content

 Although implementation everywhere has been difficult, the idea has spread to other countries, and is gaining traction as one way to help protect an empoverishing environment.
 This beautifully shot and informative film looks at these ideas from a global perspective, and how it might succeed in ameliorating the problems we have created.

-if the video does not appear on the page, please first try reloading the page, and if that doesn’t work, leave a comment so I can update the page (the comment is not published)
+if the video does not appear on the page, try reloading the page; and if that doesn’t work, leave a comment so I can update the page (the comment is not published)

-to see an album of stills click here
+to see an album of screenshots click here

 TAGS:

-Ecology, Ecuador, Environment, Nature, New Zealand, Rights
+Ecology, Environment, Nature, New Zealand, Rights

 Leave a Reply Cancel reply